-At inference, the system translates user-provided lyrics and structure tags into a full song (Figure~\ref{ComposerFlow}).
-The melody composition module ($T_1$) first generates a symbolic vocal score, which is fed to the SVS model ($T_2$) to synthesize the singing voice.
-Since the realized vocal pitch may naturally deviate from quantized MIDI, we extract the pitch contour directly from the SVS output to serve as a precise conditioning signal for the accompaniment.
-Simultaneously, the harmonization model ($T_4$) derives a chord progression from the $T_1$ MIDI.

-To generate the full backing track, we employ a non-linear sequential approach to bypass the 47s generation limit.
-We first synthesize the \emph{verse} without audio conditioning, then generate the \emph{intro} using the verse as a ``backward reference'' (cf. Section \ref{completeness}).
-Subsequent segments are generated section-by-section, each conditioned on the previously synthesized audio window, until the \emph{outro}.
-Finally, the completed accompaniment is mixed with the singing voice via summation and peak normalization.
+To generate the full backing track, we employed a non-linear sequential approach to bypass the 47s generation limit.
+We first synthesized the first verse section without audio conditioning, then generated the intro using the verse as a ``backward reference'' (cf. Section \ref{completeness}).
+Subsequent segments were generated section-by-section, each conditioned on the previously synthesized audio window, until the outro.
+Finally, the completed accompaniment was mixed with the singing voice via summation and peak normalization.